 “Cervical spine joint loading with neck flexion.”
 Ergonomics.
 January 2020. pubmed.ncbi.nlm.nih.gov/31594480/

 “Back to Health.”
 Safety & Health.
 The National Safety Council, Itasca, IL. www.safetyandhealthmagazine.com/articles/18897-back-to-health

-The information herein on "Avoiding Back Injuries At Work" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Avoiding Back Injuries At Work" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.